stakater/mto-docs/README.md

 git submodule update --init --recursive --remote
 ```

-view `.gitmodules` file to see linked git submodules.
+View the [`.gitmodules`](./.gitmodules) file to see linked git submodules.

 ## Build locally

-There are at least three options to get fast continuous feedback during local development:
+There are at least two options to get fast continuous feedback during local development:

 1. Build and run the docs using the Dockerfile image
 1. Run the commands locally